johndfrance/INFT3201-A1/src/index.md

     <div class="md:col-span-2">
         <h2 class="text-4xl font-semibold text-highlight">About Me</h2>
         <p class="mt-4 text-xl text-neutral">
-            I’m B---- C----, a graduate student in Canadian History at T____ University.
-My research focuses on the intersections of labor movements, social justice, and political activism throughout history.
-My work explores the stories of marginalized voices and their impact on labor policy and reforms.
+            I’m B---- C----, a graduate student in Canadian History at T____ University, having previously graduated with a BA in history from the University of ------.
+I am interested in the histories of labour and left-wing politics in Canada and internationally, and in understanding Canadian history as part of the histories of the British Empire and settler colonialism globally.
         </p>
     </div>
 </div>